kkuprikov/forspell/spec/fixtures/markdown_with_inline_code.md

-This is an example of inline code: `This is code`
+This is an example of inline code lines: `This is spaghetti`